csjunxu/PolyU-Real-World-Noisy-Images-Dataset/Readme.txt

 Other Datasets
 ---------------
-CC: 15 cropped real-world noisy images from CC [1].
+CC [1]: 15 cropped real-world noisy images from CC dataset.
                         This dataset can be found at  http://snam.ml/research/ccnoise The smaller 15 cropped images can be found on in the directory ''Real_ccnoise_denoised_part'' of